Pierre-Lannoy/wp-decalog/DEVELOPER.md

 # Developing for DecaLog

 Before starting to explain how to use DecaLog from a developer point of view, I would like to thank you to take the time to invest your knowledge and skills in making DecaLog better and more useful.
 I'll only have one word: you rock!
 (OK, that's two words)

-So what's the menu today?
+Now, what's the menu today?

 1. [What is DecaLog?](#what-is-decalog)
 2. [Architecture of DecaLog](#architecture-of-decalog)